LDMX-Software/ldmx-sw/README.md

 It can be run from the command line in interactive mode using the `ldmx-sim` command or by supplying a macro like `ldmx-sim run.mac`.

-A sample macro might include the following text:
+A sample macro might include the following to generate events using the particle gun:

 ```
 /persistency/gdml/read detector.gdml